 Step 1.
 Convert to a business account if you haven’t already done so.

 Step 2.
-Verify your website to show Pinterest that you are a legitimate pinner.
+Claim your website to show Pinterest that you are a legitimate pinner.

 Step 3.
 Enable rich pins on your account.